ravi-mrk/password-free-ssh/README.md

 # Instructions

-Place this file(see.sh) under /usr/local/bin folder and grant execute permissions. chmod +x /usr/local/bin/see.sh
+Place this file(see) under /usr/local/bin folder and grant execute permissions. chmod +x /usr/local/bin/see

 ssh into the remote servers using